Thank you Cacique® for sponsoring this post. Visit your local grocery store to pick up your fave Cacique® product for a delicious dinner tonight!

 Watermelon Salad with Queso Fresco, Lime, and Cilantro

-- Mix the watermelon with the lime juice, half the zest, 3 tablespoons olive oil, half the cilantro, and half the queso fresco.
+- Mix the watermelon with the lime juice, half the zest, 2 tablespoons of the olive oil, 2 tablespoons of the cilantro, and half the queso fresco.
+Transfer onto platter.

-- Add the rest of the zest, cilantro, and queso fresco on top of the salad.
-Drizzle with remaining tablespoon of olive oil.
+- Add the rest of the lime zest, cilantro, and queso fresco on top of the salad.
+Drizzle with remaining 2 tablespoons of olive oil.

 - Top with salt and pepper to taste just before serving.